CarbonLDP/carbonldp-js-sdk/doc/README.md

-### <a name="Carbon-HTTP-Errors-client-RequestHeaderFieldsTooLargeError" />Class Carbon.HTTP.Errors.client.RequestHeaderFieldsTooLargeError
+### <a name="Carbon-HTTP-Errors-RequestHeaderFieldsTooLargeError" />Class Carbon.HTTP.Errors.RequestHeaderFieldsTooLargeError

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

-> Error class to indicate that the server is no able to process the request because its header fields are too large.
+> Error class to indicate that the server is not able to process the request because its header fields are too large.

-#### <a name="Carbon-HTTP-Errors-client-RequestHeaderFieldsTooLargeError-Constructor" />Constructor
+#### <a name="Carbon-HTTP-Errors-RequestHeaderFieldsTooLargeError-Constructor" />Constructor
 ```typescript
 RequestHeaderFieldsTooLargeError( message:string,  response:Carbon.HTTP.Response )
 ```